 who are we?

 Easing Anxiety (EA) is a community of individuals who are helping each other live full and exciting lives — with our anxiety.
-We take a rational, common sense approach to managing anxiety and the complications of anxiety medication.
+We take a rational, common sense approach to managing anxiety and the complications of anxiety medication (benzodiazepines and Z-drugs).

 EA provides informational pages, articles, videos, podcasts. stories, resources, and a variety of other content to help you better manage your anxiety, improve your overall life, and ease the burden of dependence and withdrawal for those who have taken anxiety medication.